 Timothy Buschman, Ph.D.
 (Princeton University)

-Understanding and manipulating cortex-wide neural dynamics in multiple etiologies of autism
+Understanding and manipulating cortex-wide neural dynamics across multiple mouse models of autism

 Catherine Dulac, Ph.D.
 (Harvard University)

-Molecular and functional characterization of circuits underlying social need in mouse models of autism
+Molecular and functional characterization of circuits underlying social motivation in mouse models of autism

 Daniel Geschwind, M.D., Ph.D.
 (University of California, Los Angeles)